 The wider complex gives you three swimming pools, numerous diving boards, several water slides, and a variety of activities designed for guests of all ages.

 The property is eight acres in size and can be fully rented for unique occasions.
 If you’re looking to exercise, you can choose from a variety of workout classes both in and out of the water.
 These are great for individuals who want to keep active while on vacation.

 You are required to wear proper swimwear attire at all times, and pool rules are strictly enforced to protect everyone.
 Children under the age of seven must be accompanied by an adult.
 If your child doesn’t know how to swim, you must supervise them at all times.

 See Related: Warm Places to Visit in the US During Winter

 5. Go hot air ballooning with Balloons Above

-Flying above the Palm Desert and the Coachella Valley in a hot air balloon is one of the most exhilarating things to do in Palm Springs California.
-Balloons Above, founded in 1979, provides hot air balloon tours in Coachella Valley and around Southern California.
+Flying in a hot air balloon above the Palm Desert and the Coachella Valley is one of the most exhilarating things to do in Palm Springs.
+The adventure captures the sense of excitement found in desert exploration.
+Balloons Above provides hot air balloon tours in Coachella Valley and around Southern California.

-One of the most memorable experiences you’ll ever have is greeting or bidding farewell to the sun as you glide across the magnificent desert sky.
-Early birds can bring a thermos of coffee and go on a morning balloon ride, or for a romantic evening, go on a sunset balloon tour.
+You can experience one of the most memorable hot air balloons you’ll ever ride as you greet the sunrise or bid farewell to the sunset.
+Glide across the magnificent desert sky as an early bird with a thermos full of coffee on a morning balloon ride, or with a romantic evening with a sunset balloon tour.

-Get ready for breathtaking vistas of Coachella Valley from up above. spectacular panoramas of some of California’s most gorgeous landscapes while soaring in one of Balloons Above’s colorful hot air balloons.
+Get ready for breathtaking vistas of the Coachella Valley.
+From up above, you will have a spectacular panorama of some of California’s most gorgeous landscapes.

-With your flight direction decided by the breeze, the Palm Springs golf grounds, polo fields, and orchards are just a few of the magnificent sites you will see.
+Your flight direction is decided by the breeze, giving you sweeping views of the Palm Springs golf grounds, polo fields, orchards, and more.

 6. Hit the green at Desert Willow Golf Resort